About jaundice in newborns

-Causes of jaundice in newborns
+Types of jaundice in newborns

-Most newborns with jaundice will have ‘breastmilk jaundice’.
-This is when a chemical in the mother’s breastmilk interferes with getting rid of bilirubin.
-This type of jaundice usually sorts itself out without treatment, after several weeks.
+Breastfed babies often get breastmilk jaundice.
+This is when a chemical in the mother’s breastmilk interferes with the baby’s ability to get rid of bilirubin.
+This type of jaundice often happens a few days after birth.